Paul Jorion

-Paul Jorion (born 22 July 1946 in Brussels) is by training an anthropologist, sociologist with a special interest in the cognitive sciences.
+Paul Jorion (born 22 July 1946 in Brussels) is an anthropologist and sociologist with a special interest in the cognitive sciences.
 He has also written seven books on capitalist economics.

-Paul was born and raised in Belgium, and has been a professor at the universities of Brussels, Cambridge, Paris VIII and University of California at Irvine.
-He was a visiting scholar of the "Human Complex Systems" Program at UCLA from 2005 to 2009.
-He currently lives in France, where he runs a popular blog on financial and economic matters.
+Born and raised in Belgium, Jorion currently lives in France, where he runs a blog on financial and economic matters.
 In 2012, the Vrije Universiteit Brussel made him holder of the newly created "Stewardship of Finance" chair.

 Kinship studies

 A student of Claude Lévi-Strauss and of French mathematician Georges-Théodule Guilbaud in modeling kinship systems with algebraic models, Jorion has made several contributions to the field, solving in particular the marriage pattern of the Pende of the Congo (in collaboration with Gisèle de Meur and Trudeke Vuyk), reconciling also conflicting interpretations of the kinship system of the Australian Murngin (from research done jointly with Edmund Leach, his teacher at Cambridge University).
 Collaborating with Douglas R. White he has published several papers in the formalization of kinship algebra.